 The Latin Quarter Walk continues at Pierre Hermé’s Jewelry Shop Pâtisserie.
 Exit the Luxembourg gardens by the exit next to the Luxembourg Museum, most easily accessed by walking around the Senate palace and along the tree-lined path to the Luxembourg Museum.
 Turn left out of the gardens onto rue du Vaugirard.
 Walk until you reach rue Bonaparte, and take a right.
 Walk past the St. Sulpice church and its fountain to Pierre Hermé’s pastry shop at 72, rue Bonaparte.

 19. Pierre Hermé’s Pastry Shop – 72, rue Bonaparte.

-No one can have just one of Pierre Hermé’s creations, which, though heavily mediatized, truly are some of the most creative works in pastry and chocolate confection of our day.
+Pierre Hermé’s creations are some of the most creative works in pastry and chocolate confection of our day.
 Pick your favorite of macarons, those crisp cookie shells encasing tender interiors of chocolate/passionfruit, caramel, vanilla, and a host of other flavors of Monsieur Hermé’s latest inspiration.
 Or will you succomb to his chocolates, cakes, jams or croissants?
 Whatever you choose, you are guaranteed to leave his shop feeling inspired.